 The “interest pockets” are given the usual protection afforded by the FSCS as they are held with Investec.
 So any savings within Plum and separately held with Investec are protected up to the £85,000 limit.

 But by default, any money saved in the Plum standard pocket is an e-wallet and so isn’t afforded the same protection.
-However, this money is held in a ring-fenced account with The Bank of England.
-So in the instance that Plum went out of business, your money would be safe with the BoE.
+However, this money is held in a ring-fenced account and can’t be lent to other customers.
+So in the instance that Plum or their e-money provider went out of business, your money should still be safe.

 Any money Cleo sets aside for you is put into an e-wallet.
 This isn’t given the protection of the FSCS scheme.
 It is, however, held in a ringfenced e-money account with MangoPay which is managed by Barclays.
 This means your money is protected in the instance of Cleo going out of business, but there is a risk if Barclays does.